 A liability for dividends payable is recognised in the financial year in which the dividend is declared.
-The Board declared a final dividend equal to 100% of the Company's profit after income tax equivalent expense, up to the amount of net assets in the Company.
-As a result, a dividend of \$220.456 million has been recognised in the financial statements.
-This dividend is payable on 30 November 2019.
-A final dividend of \$176.653 million was declared during the 2018 financial year and paid on 30 November 2018.
+The Board declared a final dividend equal to 100% of the Company's profit after income tax equivalent expense, adjusted for material non-cash items and up to the amount of net assets in the Company.
+As a result, a dividend of \$13.269 million has been recognised in the financial statements.
+This dividend is payable on 30 November 2020.
+A final dividend of \$220.456 million was declared during the 2019 financial year and paid on 29 November 2019.